 In collaboration with researchers at Hackensack Meridian Health (HMH), my overarching research goals for the past ten years have been to:

 Reproduce ex vivo the pathophysiological interactions among cancer, stroma, and immune cells in bone marrow,

 Bring new insights into poorly understood mechanisms of drug-resistant survival of multiple myeloma and prostate cancer cells that metastasizes to bone marrow, and

 Study how tumor cells evade immunity so immunotherapy can be developed to be more efficacious.

 Our studies to date suggest that osteoblasts support the survival of drug-resistant and immune-evading cancer cells in bone marrow.
 Based on this understanding, we are currently exploring novel immunotherapy strategies targeted at the protective and immunoregulating role of osteoblasts.
-See the illustration and our publications.
+See our publications.